How PDCA Cycle Can Improve Process Efficiency

 Once you know what the root cause of the problem is, you can start coming up with solutions.
 In this case, if the company revenue is taking a significant hit, it might be a good idea to switch back to the old partner (despite the rates).
 Or, the company could always look for new potential partners.

-If the process is working as it should & you’re simply looking to improve it, you should consider process mapping instead.
-For this, you’ll need to figure out how the process works as-is and then create a flowchart diagram.
+If the process is working as it should and you are simply looking to improve it, you should consider process mapping instead.
+For this, you will need to figure out how the process works as-is and then create a flowchart diagram.
 As an example, the following is a client onboarding flowchart…

 You can use the diagram to pinpoint inefficiencies within the process and come up with improvement ideas.